jxbz/modula/docs/source/faq.rst

 .. dropdown:: Does Modula support weight sharing?
 	:icon: question

-	Not yet, although we plan to implement this and provide some examples.
+	Not at present, although it would be possible to support this.

 Research philosophy
 ^^^^^^^^^^^^^^^^^^^^